sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    Prints defects in reverse order.
 This shows the most recently encountered defects first, which can be useful for large test suites.

 ``--compact``
    Replaces the default progress and result output with a compact format that omits the progress section, the timing and memory usage line, and color codes.
-By default only errors, failures, and risky tests are shown in detail; the ``--display-*`` options can be used to include additional issues.
+By default only errors, failures, risky tests, and the errors and warnings reported by PHPUnit itself are shown in detail; the ``--display-*`` options can be used to include additional issues, which are otherwise only counted in the summary line.
 Compact output can also be activated by setting the ``PHPUNIT_COMPACT_OUTPUT`` environment variable to ``1``.
 See :ref:`textui.output.alternative-formats.compact` for details.

 ``--teamcity``
    Replaces the default progress and result output with TeamCity format.
 This is used for integration with JetBrains TeamCity and other CI tools that support the TeamCity service message protocol.